PREVENTION OF WORK- RELATED MUSCULOSKELETAL INJURIES/DISORDERS

 Subject year levelYear Level 5 - Masters

-Special conditions Can be taken as stand alone subject by students outside the Masters of Ergonomics, Safety and Health course, some additional readings will be supplied.
+Special conditions Can be taken as elective subject by students outside the Masters of Ergonomics, Safety and Health course, some additional readings will be supplied.

 Graduate capabilities & intended learning outcomes

 01. Be able to communicate clearly and effectively on a range of issues relating to MSDs.

 - Reports.
 Discussions.

 02. Be able to critically evaluate evidence on a range of topics relating to development of musculoskeletal disorders in the workplace.

 03. Explain issues associated with slips, trips and falls in the workplace.

 - Reports.
 Discussion.